 Internally, the project avoids rigid enclosures.
 Masses are arranged to facilitate cross-ventilation and maintain open visual connections, creating a spatial experience that feels intuitive and non-linear.
 Movement is choreographed rather than directed, aligning with the project’s core idea of “living through” space.

 Vertical transitions are used to deepen spatial interaction.
 Split levels and topographic shifts generate layered experiences, where ramps and platforms function both as circulation and social seating.
 Each floor supports diverse modes of use—from public gathering and passive occupation on the ground level to more private, domestic-like zones above.
-These spaces are designed not for singular function but for flexible, user-defined inhabitation.
+These spaces are designed not for a singular function but for flexible, user-defined inhabitation.

 A key feature is the diversity of spatial typologies: sunken lounges, stepped seating, and soft, domestic clusters that support both solitude and sociability.
-This variety reflects a human-centric ethos—giving users the freedom to choose how and where they engage with space.
+This variety reflects a human-centric ethos, giving users the freedom to choose how and where they engage with space.

 Coffee x People departs from conventional café design by foregrounding human behavior and environmental continuity over formal statement.
 The architecture is intentionally subdued—not to erase its presence, but to allow life to take center stage.
 As Pallasmaa writes, “The door handle is the handshake of the building”—and in this project, the architecture is an extended handshake: subtle, relational, and perceptive to context.